-- 1. Pursuant to the request in resolution WHA70.11 (2017) the Director-General submits this report on preparation for the third High-level Meeting of the General Assembly on the Prevention and Control of Non-communicable Diseases, to be held in 2018, for consideration of the Health Assembly. - 2.
-In January 2018, the Executive Board, at its 142nd session, noted an earlier version of the report.
-This updated report contains additional text (paragraphs 14, 15, 21, 27 and 28) in response to comments received from Member States
+1. Pursuant to the request in resolution WHA70.11 (2017) the Director-General submits this report on preparation for the third High-level Meeting of the General Assembly on the Prevention and Control of Non-communicable Diseases, to be held in 2018, for consideration of the Executive Board and then the Seventy-first World Health Assembly in May 2018.